What’s the importance of following a recycling guide?

 The shocking truth about recycling

 The Big Plastic Count was a national survey that uncovered shocking truths about what happens to your plastic packaging.
-Read the results to find out why we recommend return and reuse and avoiding plastic packaging wherever possible.
+Read the results on our blog to find out why we recommend our return and reuse fresh milk delivery and cereal refill service and avoid plastic packaging wherever possible.